singularityhub/singularity-cli/README.md

 the [documentation](https://singularityhub.github.io/singularity-cli) for installation and usage, and the [install instructions](https://singularityhub.github.io/singularity-cli/install) for a quick start.

+**This action does not support Singularity 2.x!
+It won't work and we no longer support it.**

 We provide a [Singularity](Singularity) recipe for you to use if more convenient, along with the [full modules docstring](https://singularityhub.github.io/singularity-cli/api/source/spython.main.base.html#module-spython.main.base).

 As of version 0.1.0, we only support Singularity > 3.5.2.
 This is done to encourage using